The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-While it is important to be cautious about amassing large amounts of high-interest debt in a time of financial instability, a credit card can be an important long-term financial tool and offer assistance if you’ve lost your job.
+As economic uncertainty lingers — with inflation and interest rates rising — consumers may begin to experience periods of unemployment.
+While it’s important to be cautious about amassing large amounts of high-interest debt in a period of financial instability, a credit card can offer financial backup while you job hunt.

 How to qualify for a credit card